On the local $L^2$-Bound of the Eisenstein Series: General Preliminaries

 \section{General Preliminaries}

-Let $F$ denote a number field.
-The letter $v$ will usually (unless mentioned otherwise) denote a generic place of $F$ and $F_v$ will denote the $v$-adic completion of $F$.
+Let $F$ denote a number field with integer ring $\mathfrak{o}$.
+The letter $v$ will usually (unless mentioned otherwise) denote an arbitrary place of $F$ and $F_v$ will denote the $v$-adic completion of $F$.
 Let $G$ denote a reductive group defined over $F$.
 Let $\bbA$ denote the adele ring of $F$.
 Also let $\bbA_f$ denote the finite adeles and $F_\infty := F\otimes\R$.

 Below we briefly discuss the main ingredients and quantities in our proof.
 We primarily follow the notations of \cite[\S 2.1]{finis2011spectral-abs} and \cite[\S 4]{finis2015limit}.